Superior Hypogastric Plexus Block

 • Prostate, testicles, or penis

 During an SHPB, a healthcare provider will place needles in your back on both sides of the spine.
-He or she will move them to a position in front of the spine where the superior hypogastric plexus is located.
-Then he or she will inject medicine into the area to ease pain.
+They will move them to a position in front of the spine where the superior hypogastric plexus is located.
+Then they will inject medicine into the area to ease pain.

 Why might I need a superior hypogastric plexus block?

-You might need an SHPB if you have pain in the lower abdomen or pelvis that stems from dysfunction or damage in the pelvic organs.
+You might need an SHPB if you have pain in the lower belly or pelvis that stems from dysfunction or damage in the pelvic organs.
 Another name for pain from your organs is visceral pain.
 This type of pain is often constant and deep.
-It spreads out through the lower abdomen and pelvis rather than just in one particular spot.
+It can spread out through the lower belly and pelvis rather than be just in a certain spot.

 For example, an SHPB might help your pain if you have: